distributedsimulationtools/coreDSUnreal_Sample_FirstPersonShooterDemo/README.md

 # coreUnrealFirstPersonShooterDemo

 This is a Sample project to be used with [coreDS Unreal](https://www.ds.tools/products/hla-dis-unreal-engine-4/) and the [Unreal Engine 4](https://www.unrealengine.com).
+You can request a free trial on https://www.ds.tools/contact-us/trial-request/

 coreDS Unreal must already be installed and activated in order to use this project.
 The project is compatible with all UE4 releases.
 Please make sure the coreDS Unreal plugin is enabled.

 The Sample project uses the following coreDS concepts:
 * Connect